Tom Brady retires after 22 seasons, 7 Super Bowl titles

 “This is difficult for me to write, but here it goes: I am not going to make that competitive commitment anymore,” Brady wrote in a lengthy post on Instagram.
 “I have loved my NFL career, and now it is time to focus my time and energy on other things that require my attention.”

-Brady has long stated his desire to spend more time with his wife, supermodel Gisele Bundchen, and three children despite still playing at the top of his game.
+The 44-year-old Brady has long stated his desire to spend more time with his wife, supermodel Gisele Bundchen, and three children despite his unique ability to perform exceptionally well at an age when most athletes are way past their prime.

-News of Brady’s pending retirement leaked Saturday.
-His family and the Buccaneers denied that he had made a final decision, and he said Monday night on his SiriusXM podcast he wasn’t ready to finalize his plans.
+News of Brady’s pending retirement leaked Saturday but he said Monday night on his SiriusXM podcast he wasn’t ready to finalize his plans.

 That came Tuesday morning.

-“I’ve done a lot of reflecting the past week and have asked myself difficult questions,” Brady said.
-“And I am so proud of what we have achieved.
-My teammates, coaches, fellow competitors, and fans deserve 100% of me, but right now, it’s best I leave the field of play to the next generation of dedicated and committed athletes.”
+“Right now, it’s best I leave the field of play to the next generation of dedicated and committed athletes,” Brady said.

 Brady thanked the Buccaneers organization, his teammates, ownership, general manager Jason Licht, coach Bruce Arians, his trainer Alex Guerrero, agents Don Yee and Steve Dubin and his family in his nine-page post.
-He didn’t mention the New England Patriots, where he spent his first 20 seasons and won six Super Bowls.
-Of course, Brady thanked the Patriots and coach Bill Belichick after he left the team to sign with the Buccaneers two years ago.
+He didn’t mention the New England Patriots, where he spent his first 20 seasons and won six Super Bowls playing for Bill Belichick.
+But Brady thanked the Patriots and their fans on Twitter, saying: “I’m beyond grateful.
+Love you all.”

 Brady said he’s still figuring out how he’ll spend his time, but he plans to be involved in his TB12 health and wellness company, Brady clothing line and NFT company.